What You Need to Know About Forest and Conservation Technician

 - Conservation Technician

 There were about 33,200 jobs for Forest and Conservation Technician in 2016 (in the United States).
 New jobs are being produced at a rate of 3.9% which is below the national average.
 The Bureau of Labor Statistics predicts 1,300 new jobs for Forest and Conservation Technician by 2026.
-Due to new job openings and attrition, there will be an average of 4,000 job openings in this field each year.
+There will be an estimated 4,000 positions for Conservation Technician per year.

 The states with the most job growth for Conservation Technician are Nevada, Florida, and Louisiana.
 Watch out if you plan on working in Maryland, West Virginia, or Oklahoma.
 These states have the worst job growth for this type of profession.